Video games have become much more than just child's play for businesses looking to connect with customers.

 The San Diego-based company has increased its video gaming capabilities in the belief that elements of gamification, such as reward systems, motivational frameworks, positive reinforcement, feedback loops and emotional and biochemical responses, are all potentially as resonant as any other element the marketing process.

-Jim McArthur, Digitaria's senior vice president for global business development and the managing creative director, said online gaming through Web and social media pages is now as hot as any marketing tool being used.
+Jim McArthur, Digitaria's senior vice president for global business development and the managing creative director, said online gaming through Web and social media pages are now as hot as any marketing tool being used.

 "Retailers have decided this is something everyone is going to do this year," McArthur told BusinessNewsDaily.
 "It is this year's app."